ibm-cloud-docs/loadbalancer-service/getting-started.md

 ## Ordering a Load Balancer
 {: #ordering-a-load-balancer}

-Refer to [Using an elastic IBM Cloud Load Balancer for  server load balancing](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-creating-and-using-an-ibm-cloud-load-balancer-for-elastic-server-load-balancing) to get started with IBM Cloud Load Balancer.
+Refer to [Using an elastic {{site.data.keyword.loadbalancer_full}} for  server load balancing](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-creating-and-using-an-ibm-cloud-load-balancer-for-elastic-server-load-balancing) to get started with {{site.data.keyword.loadbalancer_full}}.